The Least Politically Prejudiced Place in America

 On the sign out front, Lovely started posting messages attacking people: Catholics, Mormons, Jews, gay people, local reporters, doctors, and even disco dancers.
 To wit: God said: Death to Homos.
 It was a Twitter account, before Twitter.

 One day, Lovely hung a baby doll by a noose outside the church, to illustrate his disgust with abortion.
 When Sudduth drove by the doll, swaying in the wind, something in her shifted.
 She came home and wrote a letter to the Watertown Daily Times, explaining that she opposed abortion too, but could not abide this kind of extremism.
 It was counterproductive.
-“There was a better a way to talk about this,” she told me.
+“There was a better way to talk about this,” she told me.

 That’s when Sudduth started Liferight, along with other women in town—as a rebuttal to other voices that she found repellent.
 “We wanted to get out the pro-life message,” she says, “but not from hanging dolls and from yelling and screaming.”